SamueleGerminiani/bash_tutorial/README.md

 ```
 Use 'cat' to see the content of outOfEcho.txt

-Warning: If outOfEcho.txt does not exist, it will be created; furtheremore, if outOfEcho.txt exists, its content will be erased!
+Warning: If outOfEcho.txt does not exist, it will be created; furthermore, if outOfEcho.txt exists, its content will be erased!

 You can use '>>' to append to the end of a file without erasing its content: